Skip to main content

 HISTORY

-• Rome IV criteria: abdominal pain >1 day/week, on average, in the previous 3 months with an onset >6 months before diagnosis
+• Rome IV criteria: recurrent abdominal pain >1 day/week, on average, in the previous 3 months with an onset >6 months before diagnosis associated with at least two of the followi...

 TREATMENT

-• Goals: Relieve symptoms, improve quality of life (4).
+• The main goals of management are to relieve symptoms and improve quality of life (3).
 Therapy should be aimed at specific subtype of IBS.

 ONGOING CARE